|

 reactions and were advised to avoid areas where such symptoms occurred.

 Seals, sharks, sea worms and cephalopods were also affected and all sorts of slow-moving marine life unable to swim away.
 The algae kill by damaging the gills and internal organs.
 One report says: "Thousands of benthic sharks and rays have washed up dead or dying, many showing signs of internal haemorrhage...
 On one Kangaroo island beach alone, 100 sharks and rays were observed in a single day."
-Behind this event were South Australia's above average autumn air and ocean temperatures, calm seas and mild winds.
-Similar mass deaths of marine creatures from toxic algae blooms have occurred on the coasts of many countries in recent years.
-Strong winds and choppy seas on May 25-26 got the Sealink ferry cancelled and broke up the algal blooms.
-The wind, however, produced exceptionally-high tides which at the east side of Western Cove advanced into the coastal forest almost to the Esplanade.
-Fred Peters has lived at Western Cove for more than 30 years and said he has seen local tides this high only seven times. |
+Behind this event were South Australia's above average autumn air and ocean temperatures, calm seas, mild winds, and inorganic nutrients pushed into the coastal waters by the Murray River.
+Similar mass deaths of marine creatures from toxic algae blooms have occurred along other coasts in recent years.
+Strong winds and choppy seas on May 25-26 and again in July got the Sealink ferry cancelled.
+The inclement weather and cooler conditions were expected to break up the algal bloom but didn't.
+It continued to expand, including north into Spencer Gulf and Gulf of St Vincent.
+The algae Kerenia mikimotoi gets energy from both photosynthesis and dissolved nutrients, and each cell is able to divide every few days.
+It soon dominated the algal bloom and experts could not say when the situation would improve.
+The strong winds also produced exceptionally-high tides which at the east side of Western Cove advanced into the coastal forest almost to the Esplanade.
+Fred Peters has lived at Western Cove for more than 40 years and said he has seen local tides this high only seven times. |